 The Board performs its various duties and responsibilities through Four (4) Committees: the Finance, General Purposes and Investment Committee, the Establishment and Corporate Governance Committee, the Audit, Risk Management and Compliance Committee and the Statutory Shareholders' Audit Committee.
 All Board Committees make recommendations for consideration and approval by the full Board.
-In the year 2021, Finance, General Purposes and Investment Committee held meetings more than previous years because of the ongoing recapitalization exercise in the Insurance industry.

-At the management level, a Management Committee presided over by the Managing Director/Chief Executive Officer and comprising the Deputy Managing Directors, General Managers and a Principal Manager meet regularly once in a fortnight.
+In the year 2022, Finance, General Purposes and Investment Committee held meetings more than previous years because of the ongoing At the management level, a Management Committee presided over by the Managing Director/Chief Executive Officer and comprising the Deputy Managing Directors, General Managers and a Principal Manager meet regularly once in a fortnight.